abarbanell-cortexia/image-tagging-docs/index.md

 ## Your Work Queue

 In the application you will first find a list of images.
 Please pick one and try to identify waste (or litter) on the images.
 Typical cases would be

 - cigarettes
 - glass bottles
 - plastic bottles
 - newspapers
+- broken glass
 - dog fouling
 - leaves